MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/dashboard/hardware-program-register.md

     :::image type="content" source="./images/hardware-program-register/registration-start.png" alt-text="Screenshot of the first page of the Hardware Developer Program registration process.
 The 'Next' button is selected.":::

-1. If your organization has an Microsoft Entra ID global administrator account, select **Sign in to Microsoft Entra ID**.
-If your organization doesn't have an Microsoft Entra ID directory, select **Create a new directory for free**.
+1. If your organization has a Microsoft Entra ID global administrator account, select **Sign in to Microsoft Entra ID**.
+If your organization doesn't have a Microsoft Entra ID directory, select **Create a new directory for free**.
 Follow the directions to create an account and sign in with your new global administrator user name and password.

     :::image type="content" source="./images/hardware-program-register/registration-work-account.png" alt-text="Screenshot of the Microsoft Entra ID page of the Hardware Developer Program registration process.
 The 'Sign in to Microsoft Entra ID' button is selected.":::